 Important: the comparison is made for the last 10 days.

 This is a new index called "Trust Level" calculated based on the Standard Deviation of wind forecasts of the ECMWF Ensemble global weather model.
 Deviation represents the spread between the data and the average, it is recognized as the most useful tool forecasters have at their disposal (read more about the ECMWF-ENS model).

 The index is composed of numbers.
-10 means that the forecast is very stable and will not change for sure, 1 means that you’d better not trust the forecast.
-The accuracy of the forecast is also represented by colors from green (10 — trust) to red (1 — don't trust).
+0 means that the forecast is very stable and will not change for sure, 10 means that you’d better not trust the forecast.
+The accuracy of the forecast is also represented by colors from green (0 — trust) to magenta (10 — don't trust).

-The index has been added to several weather profiles in the app: Windsurf, Kite, and Sail, and is shown in the forecast chart.
+The index has been added to Sail weather profile, and is shown in the forecast chart.

 You can also add it to your own profile using the Customization feature: